Ohjurot/DualSense-Windows/README.md

 - Reading the Accelerometer and Gyroscope
 - Using the haptic feedback for default rumbleing
 - Controlling the adaptive triggers (3 Types of effects) and reading back the users force while active
-- Controlling the RGB color of the lighbar
+- Controlling the RGB color of the lightbar
 - Setting the player indication LEDs and the microphone LED

 The library is still in active development and will be extended with additional features soon.
 Consider checking out our [Road-map](https://github.com/Ohjurot/DualSense-Windows/blob/main/ROADMAP.md) for further information.